Updated July 2026 · EPA Water Quality Portal & WI DNR

-Data-driven articles on lake water quality, swimming safety, and what the science says about your favorite lakes in Minnesota and Wisconsin.
+Data-driven articles on lake water quality, swimming safety, and what the science says about your favorite lakes.
 Built from EPA Water Quality Portal records, Wisconsin DNR Fisheries survey reports, and Minnesota DNR LakeFinder attributes.

-Lake water quality data is rich in both Minnesota and Wisconsin — between MPCA, WI DNR, USGS, and citizen monitoring programs, the EPA Water Quality Portal aggregates millions of measurements across roughly 27,000 monitored lakes.
+Lake water quality data is rich across the 12 states we cover — between state agencies like MPCA and WI DNR, USGS, and citizen monitoring programs, the EPA Water Quality Portal aggregates millions of measurements across tens of thousands of monitored lakes in those states.
 That depth supports questions you cannot answer at the level of a single lake report card: do deeper lakes really have cleaner water, and by how much?
 Which lakes have improved most over the past decade, and what changed?
 How widely have zebra mussels spread, and which counties are next in line?

-The blog organizes coverage into three threads: data analysis (cross-lake patterns), rankings (top and bottom of the dataset on a specific metric), and guides (first-time readers learning to interpret the grades).
+The articles organize coverage into three threads: data analysis (cross-lake patterns), rankings (top and bottom of the dataset on a specific metric), and guides (first-time readers learning to interpret the grades).
 Articles are dated, cite their underlying datasets, and are re-checked against EPA WQP and DNR releases on each refresh cycle.

 Analysis